Hey, I'm Jaime

 Projects & Portfolio

-A full-stack movie discovery platform with user authentication, personalized collections (favorites & watchlists), and a rich analytics dashboard.
-Pulls live data from the TMDB API — 5,000+ movies synced daily.
-The SQL is the real showpiece: window functions, subqueries, a custom hidden-gems scoring algorithm, and a normalized 12-table schema.
-Ships with GitHub Actions CI/CD and 47 passing tests.
+A full-stack movie discovery platform with user authentication, personalized collections (favorites & watchlists), ratings and reviews, and a rich analytics dashboard.
+Pulls live data from the TMDB API — 8,000+ movies synced daily.
+The SQL is the real showpiece: window functions, subqueries, a custom hidden-gems scoring algorithm, and a normalized 14-table schema.
+Ships with GitHub Actions CI/CD, 80%+ test coverage, and a RESTful API with 12 endpoints.

 A real-time tower defense game running in the browser, built with a server-authoritative Go backend and a React + Canvas frontend.
 All game logic — BFS pathfinding, projectile physics, tower targeting, damage calculations — lives on the server at 60 FPS.
 The client just renders.
 Features WebSocket updates, 4 tower types, dynamic path recalculation mid-wave, and visual effects (muzzle flashes, explosions, health bars).
 MVP is complete; wave systems and multiplayer lobbies are next on the roadmap.